olderdissen/pdf-api/README.md

-this newer project follows a different strategy of collecting and storing data than the older project described below. resources are stored inside a single array for easier access. each element is accessible and changeable at any time.
+this newer project follows a different strategy of collecting and storing data than the older project described below. resources are stored inside a single array for easier access. each element is accessible, changeable and removable at any time.

 supported filters
 * /ASCIIHexDecode